-The 1851 Act gave jurisdiction over any above-ground construction in the garden area to the residents and so effectively brought to an end the oft-mooted plans to build an underground car park, since access to it would not be possible without their consent.
-New iron railings were purchased in 1977, and further improvements followed their installation.
-The garden is the jewel in our crown.
-Run by the Garden Sub-Committee and assisted by stalwart residents, ours is one of the most delightful gardens in the Borough, yet the cost per household is one of the lowest.
+The 1851 Act gave jurisdiction over any above-ground construction in the garden area to the residents and so effectively brought to an end the oft-mooted plans to build an underground car park since access to it would not be possible without their consent.

+New iron railings were purchased in 1977 and further improvements followed their installation: we now have a garden, which regularly wins top awards.